dgwalder/Dominos/README.md

 	---------
 	Attributes
-	- Dominos
+	- hand
 		- Stores dominos currently in the players hand
 	- numDoubles
 		- stores a running count of the doubles in that player's hand

-	- numDominos
+	- numDominos ***will be removed due to ArrayList Impl***
 		- stores a runing count of the number of dominos in that persons hand

 	---------
 	Methods
 	- populateHand
 		- method used to add dominos to a players hand
-		- updates the running counts accordingly
+		- *** updates the running counts accordingly
+	- sumDominos
+		- sums all the dominos in a players hand

+	- pose
+		- method used to pose

-	- haveDoubleSix
+	- play
-		- determines whether a player has doubleSix
+		- method for playing dominos
-	 	- called at the start of every game
+		- called at a player's turn
-		- player with double six automatically begins the game

 	---------
 	Possible Additions